“Me, measuring brand awareness?”, you might be thinking, “don’t I need a big research agency to do that?”

 Conduct unprompted brand recall surveys to determine the percentage of consumers who mention your brand when asked about your product category.

-With a handful of the right questions, asked to the right target audience, you can measure important brand awareness metrics that include:
+With a handful of the right questions, asked to the right target audience, you can measure your brand using key metrics such as:

 Find out if your brand work is working for you